 Pass fail criteria

-Product integrity and construction must withstand the recommended eradication technique at the indicated frequency.
-Pillows are washed and tumble dried at 40ºC, 18 times (ISO 6330 6A) and then visually assessed.
+Product integrity and construction must withstand the recommended washing procedure at the indicated frequency.
+Bedding Items are washed and tumble dried at 40ºC, 10 times (ISO 6330) and then visually assessed.

 Before and after the recommended repeated domestic washing procedures, fabrics must meet or exceed the most stringent applicable international legal restrictions/directive standards for quality and safety.